My Day at the Vet’s Office Was Amazing

 A Career in Veterinary Medicine

 So you think you’d like to be a veterinary doctor and you love animals?
 That’s a start, but it is only a start if you are interested in a career in veterinary medicine.
 Veterinarians are much more than people with a fondness for animals.
 A veterinarian is a doctor of animal health who has trained at a university for at least six years, and is licensed to provide medical and surgical care for animals.
 He or she can practice veterinary medicine in a number of fields.
+If you want to become a vet doctor or a vet assistant, you can see vet assistant programs online here.

 As Dr. Luckwaldt told me, “A vet is a person who not only takes something that is broken and fixes it, but takes something that is living and breathing and returns it to better health.
 There is personal satisfaction and financial reward, there is an owner who is appreciative, a pet or animal who feels better and new relationships that are established.”